 - But, how freaking great is my body?
 I grew a baby, pushed him out, breastfed exclusively for six months, am still nursing the little monster, and I look and feel fabulous.
 I rock.

-- Lewis is definitely not always cool.
+- L is definitely not always cool.
 He really, really sucks sometimes.

 - That being said, it is super fun to take him out and about.
 He loves the lights, the noises, all the people.
 I’ve fallen in love with NYC all over again.
 How funny, Becky the Kentuckian raising a city boy!